jerry-ye-xu/jerry-ye-xu.github.io/_posts/2019-8-11-using-r-in-python.md

 Python was my first data science language, and I must confess that I usually have the TidyVerse cheatsheet open (amongst others) whenever I use R to do exploratory analysis.

-Despite Python being so useful because of their high level frameworks that have abstracted away the details, one quickly realises that in certain areas R still remains king for data analysis.

-An example of this would be time series analysis.
-The `statsmodels` library, whilst useful, has documentation that is vague at best.
+R can be very useful for time series analysis.
+The `statsmodels` library in Python whilst useful, has documentation that is vague at best.
 It assumes that you already know what is going on.

-To the best of my knowledge there is no function in Python that automatically fits an ARIMA model in R. As a result, we have enthusiasts writing [7 inner `for` loops](https://kaggle.com/kruthik93/utilizing-arima-to-forecast-uber-s-market-demand) to try and find an optimal SARIMAX model via grid search.
+To the best of my knowledge there is no function in Python that automatically fits an ARIMA model in R. As a result, we have people writing [7 inner `for` loops](https://kaggle.com/kruthik93/utilizing-arima-to-forecast-uber-s-market-demand) to try and find an optimal SARIMAX model via grid search.

-Sometimes it's just better to use R a convenient function like `auto.arima()`.
+Sometimes it's just better to use a convenient function like `auto.arima()`, which only exists in R.

 We begin with how to set up `rpy2` and a simple example.
-Despite being so simple, one must tread carefully because the behaviour of converting objects between 2 languages can be unexpected.
+Despite being so simple, one must tread carefully because when converting objects between 2 languages, the behaviour can be unexpected.

 ## Setting up Rpy2